The Ultimate Guide to Miami’s Best Clubs

 Oasis

 For those who go to clubs for the music, your beach no-brainer is Do Not Sit on the Furniture.
 You’re not likely to see any A-list DJs or bottle rats here, but you will find underground house beats designed to keep people dancing until code enforcement makes you head home.
-The name is no joke, too—while you’ll see plenty of inviting couches and chairs scattered throughout the space, but sit for too long and you’ll be not-so-kindly cajoled to stand up and get down.
-Think of it like your parents’ “special” living room, but filled with way cooler people.
+The name is no joke, too—you’ll see plenty of inviting couches and chairs scattered throughout the space, but sit for too long and you’ll be not-so-kindly cajoled to stand up and get down.

 Hyde Beach